Ivanka Trump To Campaign For Devin Nunes

 Last week, Nunes said that he won’t meet with the Justice Department until he is handed documents related to a confidential FBI source who spoke with Trump campaign aides in 2016 about Russian interference in the election.
 Nunes also pointed to reports that the confidential source spoke with at least two advisers to President Trump’s presidential campaign about its possible ties to Russia as a reason for his position.
 To quell rising tensions, officials briefed Nunes and South Carolina Republican Rep. Gowdy a couple of weeks ago in a meeting the lawmakers later called “productive.”

-According to a statement from Ivanka’s office, the First Daughter’s decision to help with the campaign came after she developed a strong relationship with McCarthy during their efforts to pass the Tax Cuts and Jobs Act and its Child Tax Credit provisions.
+According to a statement from Ivanka’s office, the first daughter’s decision to help with the campaign came after she developed a strong relationship with Kevin McCarthy during their efforts to pass the Tax Cuts and Jobs Act and its Child Tax Credit provisions.
 The duo also worked closely on Sesta/Fosta legislation to combat online sex trafficking.

 Great meeting today with @USGLC board members on our Administration’s efforts to advance global women’s economic empowerment. #WomensEconomicEmpowerment pic.twitter.com/Qpwb3OCT9w